REVEAL | REASSURE | RENEW

 How are allergy blood tests performed?

-Collecting a finger-prick blood sample is simple and is usually only temporarily uncomfortable.
+Collecting a blood sample is simple and is usually only temporarily uncomfortable.

-Your blood sample will be sent to a laboratory and tested against the allergens.
-When your allergy blood test results are ready we will set up a call with you to discuss the results.
+Your blood sample will be sent to a laboratory for testing.
+When your blood test results are ready we will set up a call with you to discuss the results.
 As a registered pharmacy, we can then discuss potential treatment options to help reduce your symptoms and strategies to reduce exposure.

 How accurate are allergy blood test results?

-Overall, the accuracy of blood tests for allergy is high.
+Overall, the accuracy of blood tests for allergy or intolerances is high.
 Blood tests are evolving all the time and getting more precise.

-Knowing exactly what you are allergic to means you’re better equipped to manage your allergy symptoms.
+Knowing exactly what you are allergic or intolerant to means you’re better equipped to manage your causes and symptoms.
 You will be able to discuss your treatment options with us and make decisions that are right for you.